kwang1012/SREGym/README.md

 4. **Incident Mitigation**: The agent should try to mitigate the incident and bring the cluster back online.

-   **Expected submission**: empty submission to indicate that the agent is satisfied with the cluster.
+   **Expected submission**: No arguments for mitigation problems. *NOTE*: Not all problems are evaluated for mitigation.

 #### Configuring Task Lists

+By default, SREGym runs the common evaluation with all available problems and tasks.
+If you want to run a **custom evaluation** with a specific subset of problems or tasks, you can configure this using [`tasklist.yaml`](./SREGym/conductor/tasklist.yml).

-SREGym will evaluate all problems and tasks in the task list (`tasklist.yaml`).
-By default, it contains every problem and task, and follows this format for each problem:
+The task list follows this format for each problem:
 ```yaml
 k8s_target_port-misconfig:
   - detection